kristopherjohnson/undefinedvalue-pelican/undefinedvalue/content/2020/01/02/menubar-countdown-21.md

 Category: Blog
 Tags: menubarcountdown,pomodoro,mac,software

 Way back in 2009, I released [Menubar Countdown 1.0](/menubar-countdown-10-mac-os-x-released.html).
 It's a simple app that displays a countdown timer in the Mac menu bar.
 I created it because I was experimenting with the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and I didn't like any of the other timer apps I tried.
-It is free and open-source, available from <https://github.com/kristopherjohnson/MenubarCountdown>.

 I made a few updates in 2009, culminating with [Menubar Countdown 1.2](http://undefinedvalue.com/menubar-countdown-12-released.html) in June.
 And for a long time, that was it.
 It was simple, and I liked it that way.
 I'd occasionally get feature requests, but the suggested features didn't appeal to me.